chrispwolf/night-tripper-platen/content/chapters/Rules for Play/character-creation.md

 | 36 | A game board | 66 | *The Handbook of Approved Mantras* |

 ## 5. Gear & Credits
 Start with any weapons in which you are skilled.
 If you have the Medic skill, start with a medical kit.
-If you have the Computer skill, start with a portable computer console.
 If you have the Engineer skill, start with a portable toolkit.
 If you have the Gambling skill, start with a deck of playing cards and dice.

+Each PC starts with a portable computer called a terminal.
+A terminal can have nearly any form factor.
+Touch screen tablets, glasses, watches and decorative jewelry are all common.

 Roll a number of d6's equal do the decade of your age and add them together.
 Start play with that many credits.